-The Ten Best Ice Cream and Gelato Joints in Brisbane
+Where to Find the Best Ice Cream and Gelato in Brisbane

-The temperature is rising and the gelato is freezing; cool down with Brisbane's top tier of iced confections.
+The temperature is rising and the gelato is freezing — cool down with Brisbane's top tier of iced confections this summer.

 But ice cream will always have its die-hard fans.
 It's frosty, creamy and sweet — how could it not?
-So, if you prefer its rich dairy goodness and light consistency, a bunch of old school ice cream vendors await you as well.
+So, if you prefer its rich dairy goodness and light consistency, many old-school ice cream vendors also await you.

 Indeed, in the gelato, ice cream and sorbet game, there's a bit of variety out there.
-Below are our favourite purveyors of chilled confectionery — whether you like it in a cone, in a cup, on a stick, in a sandwich or as part of a decadent sundae.
+Below are our favourite purveyors of chilled confectionery in the River City — Brisbane's best ice cream and gelato, in fact — whether you like it in a cone, in a cup, on a stick, in a sandwich or as part of a decadent sundae.